 Inspired by the story of Oisín i dTír na n-Óg, who single-handedly lifted a boulder up the mountains near Tallaght, Ciarán Taylor’s Rock to the Top invites the people of South Dublin to take up the challenge of recreating this mythic feat by working together.

 Participants carry small rocks chipped from a boulder placed outside RUA RED Arts Centre, and carry them along the Dublin Mountain Way to make a cairn at the foot of Kippure.
 Connecting city with mountains, and people with each other, the project is about walking and talking.
 On the walks you may meet with local experts or take part in small events to mark the seasons.
 Stories of the walks will be retold in sound and pictures at the end of the project, which may take a year.

-Check www.incontext4.ie for details of walks as they are announced, or email email@example.com to register your interest and receive updates.
+Email firstname.lastname@example.org to register your interest and receive updates.

 Ciarán Taylor is artistic director of Carpet Theatre.
 He studied directing at the University of Kent at Canterbury, and devising at Ecole Jacques Lecoq, Paris.